Arunkumar2255/Kubesec/README.md

 ## Overview

-This project integrates Kubesec with GitHub Actions to automatically perform security scans on Kubernetes manifest files.
-By embedding Kubesec scans into your CI/CD pipeline, you can detect and mitigate potential security risks before they are deployed to production, ensuring your Kubernetes configurations are secure by design.
+This project uses Kubesec with GitHub Actions to automatically check Kubernetes manifest files for security issues.
+By including these checks in your CI/CD pipeline, you can identify and fix security risks before they are implemented in production, making your Kubernetes setups safer.

 ## Prerequisites